Free Consultation: (312) 924-7575

 Chicago Work Injury Lawyer, Dave Abels

-One of our Chicago workers’ compensation lawyers will look at the facts and review all relevant insurance policies to determine what benefits may apply.
-Also, sometimes employers will push injured workers to come back to work before they are physically ready so they can close out a workers’ compensation claim.
-We will ensure you do not go back to work before you are ready.
+A Chicago workers’ compensation lawyer will look at the facts and review insurance policies to determine what you are eligible for.
+Sometimes employers will push injured workers to come back to work before they are physically ready so they can close out a workers’ compensation claim.
+We will ensure you do not go back before you are ready.
+Employers cannot retaliate or fire you for filing an injury claim, but some still do.